-- Veterans Business Outreach Centers: There are 22 Veterans Business Outreach Centers (VBOCs) located across the country.
+- SBA Office of Veterans Business Development: There are 22 Veterans Business Outreach Centers (VBOCs) located across the country.
 (You can find the closest center to you.)
 The US Small Business Administration (SBA) runs these centers, which offer training, guidance, and business referrals for veteran-owned businesses.
 Here, you can find help developing a business plan, workshops on internet marketing, and advice on your business’s unique strengths and weaknesses.

 - Boots to Business: The SBA also runs this training program, which teaches basic entrepreneurship and the fundamentals of business ownership.
 Brown-Massey enrolled in the program before leaving the military, and says Boots to Business was “the most helpful veteran-specific resource” because it taught marketing, understanding the competitive space, and even how to pick the correct legal entity for your business.

-- Institute for Veterans and Military Families: Located at Syracuse University, this one-of-a-kind institute offers a wide variety of programs for veterans and their families, including EBV Accelerate, an entrepreneurship boot camp, and the Center of Excellence for Veteran Entrepreneurship, where veterans looking to start businesses can learn about what it takes through educational programs and events.
+- Institute for Veterans and Military Families: Located at Syracuse University, this one-of-a-kind institute offers a wide variety of programs for veterans and their families, for those looking to start businesses can learn about what it takes through educational programs and events.